HetNormo/API-standards/docs/attachments/Use-of-HTTP-operations-for-RESTful-APIs.md

 ### Explanation

 A PUT request is always executed on a unique resource (i.e., a URL that determines the unique identity of the resource).
-The result is that the server replaces the existing resource (if present) with a new version, where the state is determined by the received attributes while maintaining the resource its identity.
+The result is that the server replaces the existing resource (if present) with a new version, where the state is determined by the received attributes while maintaining the resource’s identity.
 This means that some attributes may be removed (if they are no longer included in the new state), while new attributes may be added (if they were not present in the previous state).

 Additionally, the requester **may** include an **If-Match** header containing the ETag key known to them for the respective resource.
 This allows the server to validate the resource state before executing the update (see [RFC-7232](https://datatracker.ietf.org/doc/html/rfc7232) for details).